Bendrien/DingeAusGruendenZuZeitenInRaeumen/Paper.md

 =====================

-1. Julian Urbano - Evaluation in Music Information Retrieval
+1. Julián Urbano - Evaluation in Music Information Retrieval
 ------------------------------------------------------------

  - MIR is stuck, no good evaluation of algorithms results